GraphIt-DSL/graphit/README.md

 To compile the generated C++ implementations with support for parallleism, you need CILK and OPENMP.
 One easy way to set up both CILK and OPENMP is to use intel parallel compiler (icpc).
 The compiler is free for [students](https://software.intel.com/en-us/qualify-for-free-software/student).
 There are also open source CILK (g++ >= 5.3.0 with support for Cilk Plus), and [OPENMP](https://www.openmp.org/resources/openmp-compilers-tools/) implementations.

-To use NUMA optimizations on multi-socket machines, libnuma needs to be installed (on Ubuntu, sudo apt-get install libnuma-dev).
+(Optional) To use NUMA optimizations on multi-socket machines, libnuma needs to be installed (on Ubuntu, sudo apt-get install libnuma-dev).
 We do note, a good number of optimized implementations do not require enabling NUMA optimizations.
 You can give GraphIt a try even if you do not have libnuma installed.

-If you are a mac user who recently upgraded to macOS Mojave, and are having issues with unable to find header files "string.h" or "wchar.h" when using cmake, c++ compiler, or the python scripts that uses the c++ compilers, maybe this [post](https://yunmingzhang.wordpress.com/2019/02/13/mojave-upgrade-c-compilation-and-header-files-missing-issue/) will help.
-As always, let us know if you have any issues with building and using GraphIt.

-If you want to build and use the python bindings for GraphIt, you need to install the following packages -
+(Optional) To use the python bindings for GraphIt, you need to install the following packages -
  - python3 (version >= 3.5)
  - scipy (can be installed using pip3)
  - pybind11 (can be installed using pip3)

+If you are a mac user who recently upgraded to macOS Mojave, and are having issues with unable to find header files "string.h" or "wchar.h" when using cmake, c++ compiler, or the python scripts that uses the c++ compilers, maybe this [post](https://yunmingzhang.wordpress.com/2019/02/13/mojave-upgrade-c-compilation-and-header-files-missing-issue/) will help.
+As always, let us know if you have any issues with building and using GraphIt.

 Build Graphit